10 Best Restaurants in Killington, VT (2026 Update)

 • Phone: +1 802-422-5335

-• Best known for: Fine Dining and Tapas
+• Best known for: Scenic Dining and an Extensive Menu

 The Foundry at Summit Pond is a striking scenic setting for a fine dining restaurant.
 They have both indoor and outdoor seating.

-A fine selection of tapas, including traditional Spanish dishes such as Octopus Duo Gallegas and Rabbit Tenderloin, to start your meal or just to pick at while sipping cocktails.
+A fine selection of appetizers and shareable plates gives you plenty to start your meal with or just to pick at while sipping cocktails.

 The menu is extensive, with a vast range of appetizers that have something for everyone.

 The main list is similarly extensive, with some unusual offerings.
-It is uncommon to see dishes such as Cauliflower Pakora and a Rabbit Trio.
-It is so lovely to see rabbits being used.
+It is so lovely to see a restaurant offering more than the predictable mountain-town basics.

 There is a good range of steaks, but the menu becomes confusing.
 What are sandwiches doing on a fine dining menu?